LSU-UE4/UE5-Level-Design/gameplay-scale/README.md

 ##### `Step 1.`\|`SUU&G`|:small_blue_diamond:

 So we should not let the player double jump when falling (it doesn't work right based on the current physics of this actor).
 We need to find out if the player is falling and not double jump if this is the case.
+We need to do this before we launch the character on the double jump.
+It the player is rising then double jump if the player is falling then do not run this node.

 We need to access the character's velocity and look to see if it's **Z** component is positive or not.
-Right click on the open graph and type `Get Velocity` and select this node.",
+Right click on the open graph and type `Get Velocity` and select this node.
-    "alt": "",
-    "image": "images/image_60.png",

 ![Add get velocity node to character blueprint](images/image_60.png)